StevenTapscott/Customer-and-Products-Analysis-using-SQL-and-BI/README.md

 ## Product and Inventory Performance

-Historical product demand varies considerably relative to available inventory.
+Historical product demand varies considerably relative to current inventory.

-The analysis demonstrates that inventory requirements cannot be assessed reliably from absolute stock levels alone.
+Absolute stock levels alone therefore provide an incomplete indication of replenishment requirements.

-Combining current inventory with historical sales activity provides a stronger indication of potential replenishment pressure and enables products requiring further attention to be prioritised.
+Combining current stock with historical sales enables products experiencing greater potential inventory pressure to be prioritised for investigation.

-Low Stock and Priority classifications provide users with a straightforward way of identifying products requiring investigation.

----
+The Sales-to-Stock Ratio, Low Stock Status, and Replenishment Status provide complementary indicators rather than relying on a single stock metric.

 ## Customer Segmentation

-The customer base contains substantial differences in both purchasing behaviour and economic value.

-The dataset contains:
+The customer population consists of:

 - **122 total customers**
 - **98 purchasing customers**
 - **24 customers with no recorded purchases**

-The 24 customers with no purchases represent a distinct group that can be isolated by country and investigated for potential re-engagement activity.
+The 24 non-purchasing customers form a distinct population that can be isolated by country and investigated for potential re-engagement.

-Value segmentation also allows commercially important customers to be distinguished from lower-value customer groups.

-Purchase-frequency segmentation provides a complementary behavioural perspective by separating frequent, repeat, occasional, and non-purchasing customers.
+Value segmentation identifies economically important customers, while purchase-frequency segmentation provides a complementary behavioural perspective.

----

 ## Geographic Performance

 Customers are distributed across **27 countries**.

-The **USA** represents the strongest geographic market by revenue, generating approximately:
+The **USA generates approximately £3.27M in revenue**, making it the strongest geographic market within the dataset.

-**£3.27M**

-This indicates substantial geographic concentration and provides a basis for prioritising high-value markets while investigating growth opportunities elsewhere.

----
+Geographic concentration therefore provides an additional dimension for marketing prioritisation.

 ## Customer Lifetime Value